 Peace be with you!
 As the Father has sent me, so send I you.

-So send I you to leave your life’s ambition,
+So send I you to bind the bruised and broken,

-So send I you to lose your life in Mine.
+So send I you to suffer for My sake.